-Mortality from typhlitis is high (> 50%) and therapy is controversial.
-However, broad-spectrum antibiotics covering both gut aerobes and anaerobes and resection of necrotic bowel are recommended.
+Mortality from typhlitis is high (> 50%), and therapy is controversial.
+However, broad-spectrum antibiotics covering both gut aerobes and anaerobes, as well as resection of necrotic bowel, are recommended.

 Fungal infections are a leading cause of morbidity and mortality in cancer patients.
-These infections pose a formidable management challenge, in that diagnosis is often difficult to make at an early stage and, therefore, appropriate treatment may be delayed.
+These infections pose a formidable management challenge, in that diagnosis is often difficult to make at an early stage, therefore appropriate treatment may be delayed.

-Candida species The most common fungal infections in cancer patients are caused by Candida species.
+The most common fungal infections in cancer patients are caused by Candida species.
 Of the candidal pathogens found in these patients, C albicans is the most common.
 However, more recently other Candida species, such as C tropicalis, C glabrata, C parapsilosis, C krusei, and C lusitaniae, have become more prevalent.
-This finding is significant, as many of these species (C krusei, C glabrata, C lusitaniae) can be resistant to fluconazole and less susceptible to amphotericin B.
+This finding is significant, as many of these species can be resistant to fluconazole (C krusei, C glabrata, C lusitaniae) and echinocandins (C parapsilosis, C guilliermondii).

-Aspergillus species is a less common cause of infection in cancer patients than candidal organisms but is more virulent.
+Aspergillus species are a less common cause of infection in cancer patients than candidal organisms, although Aspergillus infections have surpassed Candida in HCT recipients.
 The most common of the Aspergillus species is A fumigatus, followed by A flavus, A niger, and A terreus.

-Risk factors for Aspergillus infections include severe immunosuppression (primarily allogeneic HCT), steroid therapy, GVHD, and environmental exposure.
+Risk factors for Aspergillus infections include severe immunosuppression (primarily allogeneic HCT), steroid therapy, antitumor necrosis factor therapy, GVHD, and environmental exposure.

-Other fungi Other emerging fungal pathogens in the cancer patient include Fusarium, Trichosporon, Zygomycetes, and Scedosporium species; Malassezia furfur; and the dematiaceous/pigmented fungi (eg, Bipolaris spicifera, Cladosporium bantianum).
+Other fungal pathogens in the cancer patient include the Mucorales (Zygomycetes) species, Fusarium, and Scedosporium species; Cryptococcus; and the dematiaceous/pigmented fungi (eg, Bipolaris spicifera, Cladosporium bantianum).